China's Residential Property Market Analysis 2025

 Data Source: IMF.

-China National Urban Surveyed Unemployment Rate graph
+China National Urban Surveyed Unemployment graph

 Data Source: NBS.